twaananen/boulderlog/README.md

 - templ for HTML templating
 - HTMX for dynamic content updates
 - Tailwind CSS for styling
-- CSV for data storage (with plans to integrate a database in the future)
+- PostgreSQL for data storage
 - Docker for development and deployment

 ## Getting Started